-So, the doses can differ hugely from dog to dog, depending on their medical situation.
+So, the dosage can differ hugely from dog to dog, depending on their medical situation.

-If your dogs dose doesn’t appear to match any of the examples we’ve given do not worry.
+Don’t worry if your dog’s dose doesn’t appear to match any of the examples we’ve given.

-Vets use guidelines but have to treat each dog on a case by case basis.
+Vets use guidelines, but they treat each dog on a case-by-case basis.

-We can look at the same guidelines, but only your vet will know how much Gabapentin your dog needs.
+Guidelines are useful, but only your vet will know how much gabapentin your dog needs.

-So, how long does Gabapentin stay in a dog’s system?
-Does it linger on or dissappear quickly?
+So, how long does gabapentin stay in a dog’s system?
+Does it linger on or disappear quickly?

-The length of time a drug stays in the system of an animal is usually discussed in terms of its half-life.
+The length of time a drug stays in an animal’s system is usually discussed in terms of its half-life.

-This means the amount of time it takes for the levels of a given drug in the blood to drop by half.
+The half-life is the time it takes for the levels of a given drug in the blood to drop by half.

-In dogs, it’s the same as in humans and rats — a period of 2-3 hours.
+In gabapentin for dogs, the half-life is the same as in humans and rats — a period of 2 to 3 hours.

-This means Gabapentin doesn’t hang around that long, but still long enough that regular dosing helps it to have a cumulative effect.
+This means gabapentin doesn’t hang around very long, but still long enough that regular dosing helps it have a cumulative effect.

-With epilepsy, Gabapentin for dogs is often taken as long as the pup needs it, which can be months or even years.
+With epilepsy in dogs, gabapentin is taken as long as the pup needs it, which can be months or even years.

-There are some long term risks like an increased risk of cancer, but a dog that’s suffering from regular heavy seizures needs this relief, so it ends up being a trade-off.
+There are some risks in long-term use of gabapentin in dogs, such as an increased risk of cancer.
+But a dog suffering from regular heavy seizures needs this relief, so the trade-off is usually worth it.

 Except for a bit of dizziness, most dogs do absolutely fine on this medication.

-So how will Gabapentin affect my dog?
-Lets take a look at Gabapentin side effects in dogs.
+So how will gabapentin affect your dog?
+Lets take a look at gabapentin’s side effects in dogs.

-Absolutely no medication is without side effects, but the severity of them can differ hugely from drug to drug.
+Few medications are without side effects, but their severity can differ a lot from drug to drug.

-Side effects can also differ enormously based on the individual dog, it’s general constitution, and it’s medical history.
+Side effects can also differ according to the individual dog, its general constitution and its medical history.

-The most common side effects for dogs taking Gabapentin are to do with a loss of coordination.
+The most common side effects for dogs taking gabapentin involve a loss of coordination.

-Gabapentin use in dogs can cause them to appear unsteady, and they may also experience drowsiness.
+Gabapentin use in dogs can cause them to appear unsteady on their feet.
+They may also experience drowsiness.

-Even if the effect seems mild, it’s worth checking in with your vet.
+Even if the effects seem mild, it’s worth checking in with your vet.

-They’ll be able to establish if their symptoms are harmless, or if different medication should be pursued.
+They’ll be able to determine if the symptoms are harmless, or if different medication should be considered.

-Even in the case of more severe-seeming side effects it’s very important that you don’t suddenly take away your dogs Gabapentin.
+Even if side effects are severe, it’s very important that you don’t suddenly stop giving your dog their gabapentin.

-If your dog abruptly stops taking Gabapentin they can experience some pretty nasty withdrawal symptoms, including heavy seizures, and can potentially harm your dog long term.
+If you stop your dog’s gabapentin abruptly, they can experience some pretty nasty withdrawal symptoms, including heavy seizures.
+This can potentially harm your dog long-term.

-There’s a high margin of safety, and though a dog that’s had a little too much might be dizzy and sick, they very rarely die.
+There’s a high margin of safety, and though a dog that’s had a little too much might be dizzy and sick, overdoses are very rarely fatal.

-With this being said, as soon as you notice your dog has had too much, get in touch with a vet.
+With this being said, if you realize your dog has had too much gabapentin, get in touch with a vet right away.

-The exact amount for an overdose differs wildly from dog to dog.
+The exact amount that constitutes an overdose differs from dog to dog.

 Most of us would be inherently wary of giving our dogs our own human medication.

-The Gabapentin itself will have been prescribed at a dosage suitable for you, and if you use this to calculate how much your dog can have and get it wrong, you could seriously harm them.
+The gabapentin itself will have been prescribed at a dosage suitable for you.
+If you try to calculate your dog’s dosage based on your own you could get it wrong.
+This could harm them.

-Even with the exact dosage you could still harm and possibly kill your dog with your own Gabapentin.
+Even if you get the dosage right, you could still harm your dog with your own gabapentin.

-This is because Gabapentin prescribed for humans often contains xylitol.
+This is because gabapentin prescribed for humans sometimes contains xylitol.

 Xylitol is an artificial sweetener that is harmless to humans, and actually has dental health benefits.

-This sweetener is found in chewing gum, sugar free candy, and occasionally even peanut butter.
-The problem is that xylitol is deadly poisonous to dogs.
+This sweetener is found in chewing gum, sugar-free candy and occasionally even peanut butter.
+The problem is that xylitol is toxic for dogs.

-If your dog is experiencing these symptoms and you suspect xylitol poisoning you should get them to a vet as soon as possible.
+If you suspect your dog has ingested xylitol, you should get them to a vet as soon as possible.

-Gabapentin for dogs is fine.
-When given exactly what they have been prescribed by a vet, at the dosage that is recommended.
+Gabapentin for dogs is fine when given as prescribed by a vet, and at the recommended dosage.

-Human Gabapentin for dogs or another dog’s left over Gabapentin is too risky considering what’s at stake.
+Giving human gabapentin, or another dog’s left over gabapentin, is too risky, considering what’s at stake.

-Humans and dogs can reap the same benefits from a number of different medicines and foods, but some things that work for one of us won’t work for the other.
+Humans and dogs can reap the same benefits from a number of different medications and foods, but some that work for one of us won’t work for the other.